dmliao/amorphous/_posts/2016-09-09-node-canvas-windows.md

 ---
 layout: post
-title: Installing Node Canvas on Windows 8
+title: Node Canvas on Windows 8
 ---

 I develop on Windows.
 I do this for a variety of reasons, primarily because my personal laptop uses Windows, because I run a variety of software that only runs on Windows, etc. etc. etc.